-Martin Michelot, head of research at the EUROPEUM Institute for European Policy, joins the V4 Revue’s debate on #humansonthemove, writing about the changing atmosphere in the Czech Republic: about complaining, solidarity and responsibility.
+Our Head of Research Martin Michelot joins the V4 revue’s debate on #humansonthemove writing about the changing atmosphere in the Czech Republic: about complaining, solidarity, and responsibility.

 One population complains loudly in the streets, the other in muffled tones in the privacy of offices, houses and pubs.
 The best of both worlds!
 As a matter of fact, my most dreaded “oh damn, I’m going back to France,” moment was arriving at the gate at a French airport, and seeing those frowning French faces discussing their complaints du jour.
 You may also ask, “what is more French than a Frenchman complaining about the French?”
 And bingo – I guess you can only escape your roots so much.